jcurry39/RoostaBoostaPage/README.md

   }
 }
 ```

-The Code that plays the weather annoucment from the sd card. play_file(char* filename) handles playing each indiviudal files. read_number(int num) interprets a number and plays the realated sounds.
+This code that plays the weather annoucment from the sd card. play_file(char* filename) handles playing each indiviudal files. read_number(int num) interprets a number and plays the realated sounds.
 ```C++ play audio
 void
 play_audio(weather_data* data)